Acupuncturists are commonly being used as a first stop for many ailments these days, which is pretty awesome.

 First of all, let me say that I am a big fan of Western medicine and have a primary care doctor that I really respect.
 So often I hear people complain about their doctors; frustrated that they just want to push pills or can’t help at all.
 You must remember that doctors have been backed into a tough corner because of healthcare insurance and liability issues.
 Their toolbox consists or blood tests or other diagnostic tests, and either pills or referrals to specialists (i.e, physical therapy).
 I have no doubt that they wish they had more answers or options to help their patients as well.

-Somebody once said something that I have repeated over and over for 10 years: Western medicine was created during a time of war and plague; it is meant to keep us alive.
-If you’re in a pickle and have a staph infection, your gallbladder is failing or having any number of other emergencies you’re going to think they are amazing.
+Somebody once said something that I have repeated over and over for 15 years: Western medicine was created during a time of war and plague; it is meant to keep us alive.
+If you’re in a pickle and have a staph infection, your gallbladder is failing or having any number of other emergencies you’re going to be hitting up your primary care doc and maybe some specialists.

 Now wanting to be healthy … that’s a different story.